 Means in the same column that share a letter are not significantly different (α = 0.05).
-Differences among sex × genotype are indicated by lowercase letters; capital letters indicate differences among genotypes with sex pooled.
+Capital letters indicate differences among genotypes with sex pooled.

 aOff-leaf sex × genotype interactions were unable to be analyzed statistically due to low numbers of replicates (n = 20 out of 181).

 Table 6.
-Wald’s χ2 tests comparing psyllid oviposition and fertility among four genotypes: A07781-10LB, A07781-3LB, A07781-4LB and Russet Burbank.
+Wald’s χ2 tests comparing psyllid oviposition and fertility among four potato genotypes: A07781-10LB, A07781-3LB, A07781-4LB and ‘Russet Burbank’.